bobbicodes/sort/README.md

 Much like our reactive frontend libraries have us model our app state using a central data store and compute the views from this data, we store our data to be operated on in a global atom and then write functions that derive the necessary facts from it to compute the next step.
 I find this highly refreshing.

+The visualization was inspired by the animation on the [Insertion sort Wikipedia page](https://en.wikipedia.org/wiki/Insertion_sort).
+I plan on going through the rest of [The Algorithm Design Manual](https://www.algorist.com/) and making similar toys to prove that I understand them.

 ### Development mode
 ```